Club: FC Groningen | Opening: 2006 | Capacity: 22,500 seats

 Tickets for FC Groningen matches can be bought online, at the Fanshop at Stadion Euroborg, or at any of the Ticketbox pre-sale points.
 Groningen may require the possession of a Groningen club card for a limited number of matches to be able to buy tickets.

-If tickets remain available, these can also be bought at the gates of the stadium on the day of the match.
-FC Groningen sells out regularly though, typically three-quarters of their home matches, and it is advised to buy tickets in pre-sale.
+If tickets remain available, these can also be bought on the gate on the day of the match.
+While Groningen used to sell out most home matches, they currently do so much less often and tickets for most matches should be easily available in advance.

 Ticket prices range from €21.00 for a seat behind the goal to €27.00 for a central seat at the long side.
 Prices are increased with €3.00 for 6 selected high-profile matches.

-FC Groningen offers guided stadium tours around the Euroborg, which include access to the press areas, VIP boxes, the dressing rooms, and players tunnel.
-The tour lasts about 90 minutes.
+FC Groningen offer guided stadium tours around the Euroborg, that include access to the press areas, VIP boxes, the dressing rooms, and players tunnel.
+The tours last about 90 minutes.

 Tours run every Wednesday at 4:30 pm, but will need a minimum attendance of 8 people if not to get cancelled.
 The tour costs €9.00.